romance languages and literatures

 Funding and Resources for Graduate Students

 The department is committed to supporting all graduate students in Romance Languages and Literatures.
-Teaching Fellowships and Graduate Assistantships are available to Masters and Doctoral candidates.
-Eligible incoming students may be also considered for a University Presidential Fellowship or a Diversity Fellowship at the time of admission.
+Teaching Fellowships, Graduate Assistantships, and Residential Fellowships (in the RLL undergraduate Language Houses) are available to all degree candidates.

-Master of Arts candidates will normally be awarded a maximum of two years of support, and Ph.D. candidates five years.
+Master of Arts candidates will normally be awarded a maximum of two years of support.
 A fellowship renewal is contingent upon academic good standing and satisfactory progress toward the degree.

 Teaching Fellows receive a stipend, tuition remission for five courses per year, and health insurance.
-Guided by coordinators, Teaching Fellows typically classes of Elementary or Intermediate language.
-MA candidates teach two courses per semester.
-Ph.D. candidates teach one course per semester in their first, third and fifth years, and two per semester in their second and fourth years.
+Under the supervision of and training by coordinators, teaching fellows typically teach classes of Elementary or Intermediate language.
+MA candidates teach two courses per semester (usually two sections of the same course).

 Graduate Assistants receive a stipend, tuition remission for five courses per year, and partial subsidy towards health insurance.
 These one-year assistantships, customarily assigned in the first year of the student’s study, entail 15 hours of work per week in the departmental office.
 Knowledge of word processing is necessary.

-Two Residential Fellowships (at the Casa hispánica and the Maison française in Vouté Hall) are available to doctoral students.
+Two Residential Fellowships (at the Casa Hispánica and the Maison Française in Vouté Hall) are available to RLL graduate students.
 Residential Fellows are offered a full stipend, free room and board, and health insurance.
-They are responsible for the planning of activities designed to improve the students’ language skills, enrich their knowledge of other cultures, and contribute to their intellectual and personal development.
-To apply for this position, students should contact the Chair of the department.
+They are responsible for the planning of activities designed to improve the undergraduate students’ language skills, enrich their knowledge of other cultures, and contribute to their intellectual and personal development.
+To apply for this position, students should contact the Graduate Program Director.

-The Department has an annual exchange program that enables one graduate student to spend a year in Paris at the ENS, the most prestigious institution of Higher Learning in France, founded in 1794, and located in the heart of the Latin Quarter in Paris.
-The selected student is granted free housing in one of the three ENS campuses (Ulm, Jourdan, or Montrouge), free access to all ENS classes and seminars in all disciplines, individual tutorials with a designated faculty member, and free access to libraries and to all other facilities and activities at the Ecole Normale Supérieure (Ulm).
-Students selected for the program are also entitled to a teaching assistantship from the French Ministry of Education that provides a monthly stipend in exchange for teaching English conversation in a primary or secondary school.
-Students may also finance their year in Paris through another source, such as a grant or fellowship, or another teaching position.
+The Department has an annual exchange program that enables one graduate student to spend a year in Paris at the ENS, the most prestigious institution of higher learning in the liberal arts in France, founded in 1794, and located in the heart of the Latin Quarter in Paris.
+The selected student is granted free dormitory housing on one of the three ENS campuses (Ulm, Jourdan, or Montrouge), access to a low-cost government-subsidized meal plan, free access to all ENS classes and seminars in all disciplines, individual tutorials with a designated faculty member, and free access to libraries and to all other facilities and activities at the Ecole Normale Supérieure (Ulm).

 The program is open to all Boston College graduate students, although priority will be granted to students in Romance Languages and Literatures, and in general to those that can demonstrate a need to study in France.
 Tuition remission for continuing fees is available for the one-year exchange.
-Students interested in the program are encouraged to speak to their advisor and to the Coordinator of the Exchange Program for additional information.
-Students wishing to be considered for this program are invited to send a letter of interest to the Program Coordinator by December 1 for the following academic year.
-The selection will be announced by December 15.
+Students interested in the program are encouraged to speak to the Coordinator of the Exchange Program as soon as possible.
+Students wishing to be considered for this program are invited to send a letter of interest to the Program Coordinator by October 15 for the following academic year.
+The selection will be announced by mid December.
+For further details, see "Resources for Graduate Students" on the RLL department website.

 Positions are available in campus residence halls.
 Interested students should contact the Office of Residential Life.